-'We were seconds away from saving him'
+'Hero' dies in Brazil tower block inferno

-Brazil tower collapse victim was about to be rescued
+Brazil tower blaze: Victim was trying to help others

 A man who died when a burning tower block collapsed in Brazil's largest city, São Paulo, was only seconds away from being rescued, firefighters say.

-Ricardo, whose last name is not yet known, had gone back into the building to alert others of the fire when he was trapped by the flames.
+Ricardo Oliveira Galvão Pinheiro, 39, had gone back into the building to alert others when he was trapped by the flames.

 Firefighters threw him a rope and a harness from a neighbouring building.